inkVerb/Mi/yeo.md

 ## Reasoning

 [Yay](https://github.com/Jguer/yay) is awesome!
 Standardize.
 Avoid keyboard time and human error.
-But, `sudo` password prompts defeat part of this purpose.
+But, `sudo` password prompts defeats the purpose.
 Enter `yeo`...

 This creates a `worker` user that can run `sudo` commands.
 The `yeo.sh` script, linked as the `yeo` command, can be run as `sudo`, which then directs the `worker` user to run `yay` for compiling while avoiding `sudo` password prompts deep in the middle of `yay`'s package processing.